 This financial support is offered towards the organisation of the ESSD annual conference and the publication of its annual book.

-In 2008, Pompidou Group also started to fund the
+In 2008, Pompidou Group funded the

-organisation of a Summer School on
+holding of a Summer School on

 qualitative drug research.|